dstackai/dstack/docs/blog/posts/azure-support-better-ui-and-more.md

 slug: azure-support-better-ui-and-more
 ---

-# dstack 0.9.1: Azure, Better UI and More
+# dstack 0.9.1: Azure, better UI and more

 __The latest update introduces Azure support, and includes other improvements.__